 Before getting into EVM, it is recommended to brush up on your skills in estimating work time.
 Clockify can be a handy tool in achieving this precision.

 2. Planned Value (PV)

-The Project Management Institute defines Planned Value as “the authorized budget assigned to work to be accomplished for an activity or WBS component.”
+As the Project Management Institute states, Planned Value is “the authorized budget assigned to work to be accomplished for an activity or WBS component.”
 In simpler terms, this value tells you how much of the budget is supposed to be spent on each step of the project.
-PV is usually calculated at the very beginning while determining the budget and assigning costs to labour.
+PV is usually calculated at the very beginning while determining the budget and assigning costs to labor.
 But it is also welcome during production, as it helps reveal how close you are sticking to the budget plan.

 For example: You have a project that spans over 10 months.
 The budget is $100,000.
 After 5 months, you’ve estimated to have 50% (half) of the project done.
 What you want to know is how much of the budget would be spent by then?

 PV = $50,000